loader

 Selected alternatives for you

-This short and easy itinerary provides a loop between the villages of Pradielis, Lusevera and Micottis passing through places of both naturalistic and cultural-historical interest.
+This short and easy route allows you to make a loop between the villages of Pradielis, Lusevera, and Micottis, passing through places of both naturalistic and historical-cultural interest.

 moderate